by Rabbi Baruch Binyamin Hakohen Melman

 We begin each day of prayer with these famous words of Bilaam to remind ourselves that like Bilaam, Israel's first observer, we too must observe and judge ourselves.
 LeHitPalel, the word for prayer, literally means to judge oneself, hence assuming the hitpael grammatical form.

 Bilaam was our first judge in the material realm.
-We ourselves, as members of the Jewish people who inhabit both the material and spiritual realms simultaneously by dint of our holy connection with the Sabbath Bride, must judge ourselves by both worldly standards as well as by heavenly standards, much as Israel among the unholy nations of the world finds herself unfairly judged by a perpetual seemingly unfair double standard.
+We ourselves, as members of the Jewish people who inhabit both the material and spiritual realms simultaneously must judge ourselves by both worldly standards as well as by heavenly standards, much as Israel among the unholy nations of the world finds herself unfairly judged by a perpetual seemingly unfair double standard.
 Finally we are all to be judged by the Supreme Judge of all the worlds.

 Black is the color which absorbs all colors, all vibrations along the color spectrum.
 This world is the world which challenges us to rise above the blandishments of negative thinking, of selfish thinking, of ego driven thinking.
 When we project to the universe our ego driven thoughts we invite a world of ego and selfishness in return.
 It is a Black/Balak world indeed!